 The global prepaid card market will reach $3.65 trillion by 2022.
-It is also expected to grow more based on the advancement in technologies and with customers slowly moving towards digital and cashless economy instead of old methods of cash and cheque.
+It is also expected to grow more based on the advancement in technologies and with customers slowly moving towards a digital and cashless economy instead of the old methods of cash and cheque.
 These latest payment methods are crucial for building vital cash flow for businesses and they can even be used for government relief programs.
 Although, there are a lot of risks involved in these latest online payment methods and for the users who indulge in these payment methods.

 Prepaid cards can be filled with money, can be used globally, and are much easier to set up in comparison to other types of cards.
 Users who utilize these payment methods can be open to exploitation.
 Hackers who use sophisticated methods can easily take advantage of the anonymity provided by these cards.

 According to some reports, the fraud revolving around different types of prepaid cards reached around $103 million.
 This amount of fraud is in the United States alone.
 Financial services and institutions rely on old, manual, and insecure technology to monitor the transactions and verify customer identities to reduce the number of frauds.
 If a lot of regulations are enforced in place, it will make it tougher for hackers to combat fraudulent card activities.

-The best thing is that reducing the risk faced by new payment methods and prepaid cards is not only possible, it can also be really easy to reduce risks by using the right kind of technology.
+The best thing is that reducing the risk faced by new payment methods and prepaid cards is not only possible, but it can also be really easy to reduce risks by using the right kind of technology.
 Making use of automated technology that can give you real-time insights into the frauds, reduce false positives and provide a holistic view of users to improve a positive customer experience.

 The best methods of reducing fraud need to have all the components to help you meet up with verification and AML compliance.
 Technologies like DIRO document verification API can be utilized to verify documents in real time during the onboarding process and reduce the risk of fraud.
 Businesses can utilize the DIRO’s document verification technology to improve their chances of reducing fraud.